-Lakeville Area Public School District offers a comprehensive district-wide curriculum.
+Lakeville Area Schools offers a comprehensive district-wide curriculum.

 This curriculum is reviewed on a regular basis by committees made up of elementary, middle and high school teachers and administrators as well as by members of the Curriculum Advisory Council.
 The curriculum consists of Essential Learnings, which define what students are expected to know and be able to do in each content area in each grade level or course.